Small Business Retirement Plans in San Bernardino, CA

 Benefits of an MEP

-• Cost Savings: By pooling resources with other employers, businesses can reduce administrative costs and fees associated with maintaining a retirement plan.
-This cost-sharing makes MEPs an attractive option for small businesses looking to save on expenses.
+• Cost Savings: By combining resources with other employers, businesses can reduce administrative costs and fees associated with maintaining a retirement plan.
+This cost-sharing makes MEPs an appealing option for small businesses looking to save on expenses.

-• Improved Access to Benefits: Small companies lacking resources to offer a retirement plan on their own can deliver competitive retirement benefits through an MEP., which can help to attract and retain talented employees and provide a competitive advantage in hiring they otherwise may not have had.
+• Improved Access to Benefits: Small businesses that might not have the resources to offer a retirement plan on their own can provide competitive retirement benefits through an MEP, which can help to attract and retain talented employees and provide the business access to a competitive advantage they wouldn't be able to have on their own.

 • Fiduciary Relief: The MEP sponsor typically assumes most of the fiduciary responsibilities, reducing the liability and administrative burden on individual employers.